-Graduate programs in Arts, Sciences and Engineering offer many types of financial support.
-Each academic department reviews applications for grant and scholarship assistance.
-Amounts are awarded by the specific department and are incorporated into your admissions offer.
+Graduate programs in Arts, Sciences & Engineering (AS&E) offer many types of financial support.
+Each academic department reviews applications for grant, scholarship, and fellowship assistance.
+Amounts are awarded by the specific department and are incorporated into your offer of admission.

-PhD applicants offered admission to the University of Rochester are eligible for a full tuition scholarship.
-Various stipends are also available to supplement the cost of graduate education.
+PhD applicants offered admission to the University of Rochester are eligible for a full tuition scholarship and annual stipend.
+Stipend amounts vary based on academic program.

 Master’s applicants offered admission to the University are eligible for tuition scholarships based on academic merit.
 Many of our master’s programs may be completed in one year, or can be extended to two years with the addition of internship, co-op, or research experiences.

-For more information, see the Admissions and Financial Aid website.
+For more information, see the Financial Aid and Scholarships website.

-For detailed information regarding all direct costs, including on-campus housing at Rochester, see the Bursar’s Office website.
+For more detailed information regarding all direct costs, please see the Bursar’s Office website.

 Please review the Satisfactory Academic Progress policy for graduate students.

-Your credit hours for the academic year have been estimated based on your program of study in order to determine your cost of attendance and eligibility for federal aid.
-If your registration varies from this estimate, please email your admissions counselor directly with your correct registration.
+Your credit hours for the academic year are estimated based on your program of study in order to determine your cost of attendance and eligibility for financial support.
+If your registration varies from this estimate, please email your department coordinator directly with your correct registration status.

 At the beginning of each term, our office reviews each student’s account to confirm that their actual credit hours match these estimates.
 If there are any discrepancies in credit hours, you'll receive an email asking you to confirm your registration for the term.